 Baghdad & Babylon Tour

-There is a huge amount of ancient and modern history waiting to be explored in Iraq.
+There is a huge amount of ancient and modern history waiting to be explored in Southern Iraq.
 We’ll travel from Baghdad north along the former death highway to Samara and back again to Najaf, Karbala, the Mesopotamian marshlands and onto Basra before boarding the only train in the country back to Baghdad.
 We cover a huge amount of ground with our expert local guide explaining all as we go.

 Tuesday October 15th